jacobrosenthal/rust-training-aimldevfest-2019/src/enums.md

 # Enum
 So we’ve seen enums are good at constraining a type between a limited set of values and they can also hold values, like an error or a type, which makes them algebraic datatypes.
 Rust Enums are liked [tagged unions for the C](http://patshaughnessy.net/2018/3/15/how-rust-implements-tagged-unions) folks but implemented in such a way that you cant hurt yourself.

-TODO have craig go on and on about enums

 Looking through the image documentation, we can [open an image](https://docs.rs/image/0.22.1/image/fn.open.html), get back a ImageResult containing a [DynamicImage type](https://docs.rs/image/0.22.1/image/enum.DynamicImage.html).
 ```rust,ignore,no_run
 //just unwrap our Result as written we have to have a value or we would have already blown up